OUR LABS

 Lab Technician, Volunteer Coordinator

 Howard holds a B.A. in Anthropology, and a B.Ed. in Education.
 He takes care of the administrative tasks relating to the Dino Lab’s volunteers, as well as the specimen cataloguing when they finish their projects.
-He also makes storage jackets, builds crates, leads school tours, and does fossil preparation.
+He also makes storage jackets, builds crates, leads school tours, and when he is lucky gets to do fossil preparation.

 Robin Sissons